mjm3853/lift/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.2.

-The backend for this project is created with [horizon.io](https://github.com/rethinkdb/horizon).

 ## All Server Commands

-Run `npm start` to concurrently start the Angular server at `http://localhost:4200/` and the Horizon RethinkDB servers (check logs for ports).
+Run `npm start` to concurrently start the Angular server at `http://localhost:4200/`.

 ## Basic Angular Commands